If you’re a skincare enthusiast, chances are that you’ve used a scrub before.

 Blackheads originate deep in the pore, so face scrubs are powerless against them.
 When applied to blackheads, a face scrub will only be able to remove the uppermost, visible portion of the blemish.

 Using a facial scrub on a regular basis can do wonders for your skin.
-You will have smooth, soft skin when you remove dead skin cells and excess sebum oil from your face.
+You will have skin that feels soft and smooth when you remove dead skin cells and excess sebum oil from your face.